pedrops/commit-history/README.md

 - The project list commits by default from `pedrops` git user and `commit-history` repository(this might be configured with another account using `environment.js` file).

 - Once the commit list is displayed the modified files from each commit can be displayed as well clicking each row.

+- The project is already deployed in Heroku and can be visited here: https://commit-history.herokuapp.com/